Get

 3. Goat’s Milk

 While cow’s milk is not great for cats because it is difficult to digest, goat’s milk is usually tolerated well by most cats because it contains less lactose.
-If your cat is particularly sensitive to lactose, you may consider watering it down with equal parts water.
+If your cat is particularly sensitive to lactose, you may water it with equal parts water.
 Goat’s milk is full of essential vitamins and nutrients and may give your cat the nutrient boost she needs to improve milk production.

 4. Stress Elimination